 Alexandria Middle School

-Alexandria Middle School's student population of 285 students has grown by 5% over five school years.
+Alexandria Middle School's student population of 285 students has stayed relatively flat over five school years.

 The teacher population of 31 teachers has stayed relatively flat over five school years.

 Alexandria Middle School is ranked within the top 50% of all 2,221 schools in New Jersey (based off of combined math and reading proficiency testing data) for the 2018-19 school year.